nickswalker/nickwalker.us/collections/_posts/2024-05-31-cascade-lane.md

 ---
 title:  "Put Cascade (Lane) on the Map Again"
 date:   2024-05-31 12:00:00 -0600
-categories: blog uw
+categories: ["blog", "uw"]
 published: true
 type: blog
-excerpt: Some notes on the 2019 @Home competition, which was held in Sydney in July.
+excerpt: "Let’s cherish the brightest point in the path’s life, even if it was 115 years ago."
 ---

 {% include article_image.html img="/assets/images/posts/cascade-lane-02739-05-ph287.webp" caption="\"The Cascades pour 40,000 gallons of water over a succession of ledges each minute of the day.
 They are brilliantly illuminated with colored electrical bulbs at night and present a gorgeous appearance (May 27, 1909).\" Courtesy of the National Park Service, Frederick Law Olmsted National Historic Site (02739-05-ph287)." %}